You’ve decided to bring DHSS into your classroom, where do you begin?

 - Presenting completed projects

-For example, let’s say that you wanted your students to complete a Public Education Style Image Analysis as a way to support digital literacy and reflection of course content.
-A “Large” version of this assignment could involve students findings and digitizing a photograph and identifying an appropriate web venue for presentation of their analysis.
+For example, let’s say that you wanted your students to complete a Public Education-Style Image Analysis as a way to support digital literacy and reflection of course content.
+A “Large” version of this assignment could involve students finding and digitizing a photograph and identifying an appropriate web venue for presentation of their analysis.
 A “Medium” version of this assignment would involve you providing them with an already digitized image and having them upload their work as a blog post on a course WordPress site.
-However, what if you wanted your students to engage in this work but did not want to engage in the technology learning curve, you could make this a “Small” assignment and provide them with a digitized image and have them create their reflection in an interactive PowerPoint or Instagram story.
+However, with a “Small” assignment, you would provide students with a digitized image and have them create their reflection in a technology they are familiar with, such as a PowerPoint or Instagram story.
 Each version of this assignment would have the same goals – a Public Education Style Image Analysis – but the work involved would expand or contract depending on how much weight an assignment had on your syllabus.

 |Like…||One assignment||Half or full course||Full course or Capstone|